mbaumer/us_hep_funding/docs/_states/LA.md

 # LA -- Sen. Bill Cassidy (R) and  Sen. John Kennedy (R)
 ## Committees
+Bill Cassidy is the #7 Republican on the Senate Energy Subcommittee on Energy

 Bill Cassidy is the #10 Republican on the Senate Committee on Energy and Natural Resources

 John Kennedy is the #9 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies